Orchextra/orchextra-cordova-sdk-plugin/README.md

 - `init`: Orchextra initialization.
 - `start`: Start listening to events.
 - `stop`: Stop listening to events.
-- `setUser`: (Optional) Set a local representation of a user persisted to the Orchextra Database to help to create a good user segmentation.
+- `bindUser`: (Optional) Set a local representation of a user persisted to the Orchextra Database to help to create a good user segmentation.
 - `openScanner `: Launch scanner.